Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Watchful, Alert, Smart, Brave, Loyal, Confident

-Just as comfortable chasing down prey on the hunt as curling up quietly indoors with their loving owners, Jindos are adaptable dogs with a calm demeanor and impressive physical abilities.
+Jindos are as comfortable chasing down prey on the hunt as curling up quietly indoors with their loving owners, and they are adaptable dogs with a calm demeanor and impressive physical abilities.
 They have regal looks and a bold temperament, and they’re known for being incredibly faithful to their owners.

 The Jindo breed comes from the island of Jindo off the coast of South Korea.
-They’re thought to be the offspring of indigenous Korean dogs and dogs that accompanied the Mongols when they invaded Korea in the 13th century.
-It wasn’t until 1938 that the breed was named a national treasure by the Korean government.
+They’re considered the offspring of indigenous Korean dogs and dogs that accompanied the Mongols when they invaded Korea in the 13th century.
+It wasn’t until 1938 that the Korean government named the breed a national treasure.
 Then, 50 years later, Jindo dogs even marched in the Olympics held in Seoul, South Korea.

 Jindos are known to be excellent hunters.
-They’re highly athletic; capable of agile movements and high speeds that help them succeed when chasing down prey.
+They’re highly athletic and are capable of agile movements and high speeds that help them succeed when chasing down prey.
 Likewise, they also excel as guard dogs since they’re naturally wary of strangers.
-They’re rather territorial as well; a trait that’s great for a guard dog but not so great for families with multiple pets.
+They’re rather territorial, which is a trait that’s great for a guard dog but not so great for families with multiple pets.

 Divider 1